 State: Shantiniketan regions of West Bengal

-Batik sarees are created using traditional craft, its made by the process of dyeing cloth by covering a part of it with a coat of wax.
-The waxed areas keep the original colour of the cloth which result in the dyed and undyed contrast and a pattern is created.
+Batik sarees are created using traditional craft, made by the process of dyeing cloth by covering a part of it with a coat of wax.
+The waxed areas keep the original colour of the cloth which results in the dyed and undyed contrast and a pattern is created.

 7. Chikan Saree